stem-piano/stem-piano-g-main/documentation/users_manual.md

 * Upper left switch next to MIDI connector on the IPS circuit board.
 * Not used.

-### ips_sw1_position1 (EXTERNAL_DAMPER_BOARD)
+### ips_sw1_position1 (EXTERNAL_DAMPER_BOARD or ETHERNET_SEND_KEY)
 * Below ips_sw1_position2
+* IPS circuit board with hammer firmware - EXTERNAL_DAMPER_BOARD:
   * OFF = No damper board.
 Dampers are estimated from hammer position.
   * ON = The optional external damper board is connected.
 Damper position is measured by the damper board and then sent to the hammer board.
+* IPS circuit board with damper firmware - ETHERNET_SEND_KEY:
+  * Select values for Ethernet.
+  * See firmware code for details.

 ### ips_sw2_position2 (ENABLE_ETHERNET)
 * Below ips_sw1_position1.